brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

-A routine that seems so happy with a minimal wrapper like this can suddenly fail later if rare circumstances make it dig into class features that you never happened to observe it using.
+A routine that seems so happy with a minimal wrapper like this can suddenly fail later if rare circumstances make it dig into class methods or attributes that you never happened to observe it using.
 Even if you audit the library’s code and are sure it can never call any method besides ``write()``,